 Go to every class.
 Do all the assignments.
-Show up prepared to listen and to participate.
+Show up prepared to listen and participate.
 Treat every class for what it is — a unique opportunity to learn.
 Some classes will make this easy.
-They will grab you from day one and you will be inspired by every lecture and assignment.
-In others you will find it more difficult to engage; you will have to work harder to find their relevance and maintain your focus.
+They will grab you from day one, and you will be inspired by every lecture and assignment.
+In others, you will find engaging more difficult; you will have to work harder to find their relevance and maintain your focus.

 But even the classes that don’t readily motivate you are of great value and offer opportunities to develop important life skills — including the ability to find meaning in and learn from any experience.

-What you study is not actually a good predictor of success.
+What you study is not a good predictor of success.
 However, being academically engaged and doing well is connected to achieving success in all aspects of your life.
-You will have plenty of time to focus as you move along in your college career.
+You will have plenty of time to focus as you progress in your college career.
 So plan to cast a wide net.

 Nurture those interests by getting involved in campus organizations and/or the local community.
 If you do these things in depth, they will be more meaningful and rewarding.
 Also, you will develop valuable management and leadership skills.

 For many students, something you will do outside the classroom is hold down a job.
 That’s great.
 Treat the job as part of your education.
 Use it as an opportunity to better understand yourself and develop work-related competencies.
-Try and keep the same job for a period of time and ask your supervisor for feedback on your performance.
+Try and keep the same job for some time and ask your supervisor for feedback on your performance.

-Cultivate meaningful relationships.
-Too often we think of college as being only about classes, programs, extra-curricular activities and projects.
+Too often, we think of college as being only about classes, programs, extra-curricular activities, and projects.
 At its core, though, college is really about relationships.
-Your experience — and what you do or don’t get from it — is really a product of the relationships you cultivate.
+Your experience — and what you do or don’t get from it — is a product of the relationships you cultivate.
 And, regrettably, of those you don’t.

 By far the most important relationships you will make are with faculty.
-Seek out opportunities for mentorship.
+Seek out mentorship opportunities.
 Starting with your faculty, look to connect with knowledgeable people from whom you can learn in a variety of ways over time.

 Make it a point to have a one-on-one conversation with each of the faculty members teaching your classes during the first few weeks of the term, and make it a point to develop one close relationship with a faculty member during your first year in college.

-Identify two or three people in your residential hall whose life experiences are most different from your own and make it a point to get to know and forge friendships with them.
+Identify two or three people in your residential hall whose life experiences differ most from yours, and make it a point to get to know and forge friendships with them.

 If somebody says something in a class that is shocking to you, invite them to lunch or out for coffee and just sit and listen to them explain their view.
 Start by asking about their life experience.
-Often people’s views come from their backgrounds or what we might called their lived experience.
+Often people’s views come from their backgrounds or what we might call their lived experiences.

-Push yourself to explore new subjects and activities without being afraid of failure or getting embarrassed.
-Take classes in subjects that are new and might be difficult or uncomfortable for you.
+Push yourself to explore new subjects and activities without fear of failure or embarrassment.
+Take classes in new subjects that might be difficult or uncomfortable for you.
 Your education will always benefit from a wide range of courses and an expansion of your boundaries beyond what feels safe or easy.
 Developing broader skillsets and a more inclusive worldview will better prepare you for life in every way.

 Also, be sure to try some activities outside the classroom that are new to you.
 Audition for a play or a cappella group.
 Try out for a varsity sport or join an intramural team.
 Write for the student newspaper.
 Run for student government.
 If it doesn’t work out, try something else.
 Failure is just one step on the road to success.

-Commit yourself to developing self-awareness and a healthy and balanced lifestyle.
+Commit yourself to develop self-awareness and a healthy and balanced lifestyle.
 To do these things effectively, it’s important to be actively involved in all aspects of your college life, but not overly so.

-Finding a healthy balance between the academic, co-curricular, and social dimensions of your life is crucial.
-So too is developing a sense of self-awareness — understanding how others see you and what it means to take care of yourself physically, mentally and personally.
+Finding a healthy balance between your life’s academic, co-curricular, and social dimensions is crucial.
+So too is developing a sense of self-awareness — understanding how others see you and what it means to take care of yourself physically, mentally, and personally.

-To find that balance and gain true self-knowledge, you have to commit yourself to practicing real self-reflection.
+To find that balance and gain true self-knowledge, you must commit yourself to practice real self-reflection.
 Set aside some time at the start and end of your day to take a deep breath.
-Think about all the experiences you are having in college, and what they are adding up to.
-Consider what are you learning about yourself and the kind of person you want to be.
+Think about all the experiences you are having in college and what they are adding up to.
+Consider what you are learning about yourself and the kind of person you want to be.

 Think about the life you want to lead.
 If you are struggling, ask for help.
 Ask often, early, and loudly.
 Believe me when I say that you will not be the only one.
-The vast majority of students have difficulty with some aspects of college – especially during the first year.
+Most students struggle with some aspects of college – especially during the first year.
 College campuses are filled with people who are there to help you and want to see you succeed.
 Reach out to them and others.
 You will be glad you did.

 And my last piece of advice — make good social choices.
-Especially during the first few weeks as you are finding your footing and figuring out how things work on campus, the pull to “fit in” will be powerful.
-The problem is that until you know more, you can’t actually determine what that means.
+Especially during the first few weeks, as you are finding your footing and figuring out how things work on campus, the pull to “fit in” will be powerful.
+The problem is that you can’t determine what that means until you know more.

 So, take a minute to get your bearings and size things up.
 Then make the decisions that are right for you.
 Likewise, look out for those around you.
 Step up and speak up when you see other people getting ready to make bad decisions for themselves or others.
 Ease into college and be good to yourself, your friends, and each other.